le717/webring/README.md

 items.
 These filters are supported on both the root URL and the simple embed endpoints.
 These options are provided through query parameters to the URLs.

-- `include_rotted: bool = "yes"`: Include links that have been determined to be rotten.
+- `include_rotted: bool = "yes"`: Include links that have been determined to be rotten
-- `exclude_origin: bool = "yes"`: Remove the site requested the webring from the results, if present.
+- `exclude_origin: bool = "yes"`: Remove the site requested the webring from the results, if present

 ### Automatic simple embed